ChatGPT Image Dec 5, 2025, 09_14_05 AM

 Samuel Anoints a King

-When the Lord led the Israelites out of Egypt by miraculously parting the Red Sea, He provided a set of detailed instructions to Moses regarding the structure of the new government.
+After leading the Israelites out of Egypt, the Lord miraculously parted the Red Sea.
+Shortly afterward, He provided detailed plans to Moses regarding the structure of a remarkable, new theocratic government.
 The Lord Himself would serve as the King over His chosen people.

-“Now the LORD said to Samuel, “How long will you mourn for Saul, seeing I have rejected him from reigning over Israel?”
+Now the LORD said to Samuel, “How long will you mourn for Saul, seeing I have rejected him from reigning over Israel?”

-“Fill your horn with oil, and go; I am sending you to Jesse the Bethlehemite.
+“Fill your horn with oil and go; I am sending you to Jesse the Bethlehemite.
 For I have provided Myself a king among his sons.”

 This is a legendary assignment, as God Himself is selecting Israel’s king.